manual,and,electric,toothbrushes,on,color,background.,dental,care

 At an early age, we’re taught the importance of brushing our teeth every day.
 However, many people don’t think about the quality of their toothbrush or toothpaste until it’s time to go to the drugstore to grab more.

-When you choose the right toothbrush and toothpaste for you, regular brushing will remove sugar, bacteria, plaque, and food particles more effectively.
+When you use the right toothbrush and toothpaste for you, regular brushing will remove sugar, bacteria, plaque, and food particles more effectively.
 For the best oral hygiene, brush for two to three minutes at least twice daily, especially before bedtime.

 To find out what is best for your mouth, check out the tips below to help you make good toothpaste and toothbrush choices.

-Choosing a Toothbrush Size and Shape
+Toothbrush Head Size and Bristle Texture

 How Often Should I Change My Toothbrush?